-The Xert Adaptive Training Advisor uses your chosen Improvement Rate to determine if you need to train or if you can afford to take time off in order to meet your Improvement Rate goals.
-By adding up the training you have done over the past week, the XATA calculates how much below (a deficit) or above (a surplus) you are as of midnight on the current day compared to your weekly Improvement Rate goal.
-This provides feedback on the amount of training needed to deliver the improvement you’re looking for, and the progression in your fitness.
+The Xert Adaptive Training Advisor determines if you need to train or if you can afford to take some time off in order to meet your Improvement Rate goals.
+By comparing the amount of training you have done versus the training required to meet the Improvement Rate, Xert then calculates how much below (a deficit) or above (a surplus) you are using your As Of time, compared to your weekly Improvement Rate goal.
+This provides you some feedback regarding the amount of training needed to achieve the improvement you’re looking for, and continue progressing your fitness.

 If you start to fall behind with a large deficit, the XATA will boost your Workout Goal to encourage you to reduce the deficit.
-If you’re finding it too difficult to reduce your deficit your Improvement Rate may be set too high.
-If you’re finding you often have a large surplus and the XATA is giving you more time off than you’d like, your Improvement Rate may be set too low.
+If you are finding it too difficult to close your daily XSS deficit, your Improvement Rate may be set too high – consider lowing it.
+On the other hand, if you are finding you often have a large surplus and the XATA is giving you more time off than you’d like, your Improvement Rate may be set too low – try increasing it.

 To read more on returning to training after a break, read our blog post here!